DelfsEngineering/betterforms-figma-bridge/evals/test1/notes.md

 -Didn't escape all quotes
 -Colour doesn't render

+Deep Dive:
+-[#ffc700] doesn't render but when replaced by yellow-400 it does -ai added justify-start and items-start which forced all children to top left corner -corner uses w-[22px] which doesn't render but w-6 does

 AI generated fixed prompt (failed on same test case):
 Task
 Convert a selected Figma node (JSON) to a single BetterForms schema JSON object that visually matches the design using TailwindCSS utilities.